When will I need a commercial property loan?

 If you have registered a Special Purpose Vehicle specifically for holding commercial properties, you can enjoy greater flexibility when transferring ownership of your commercial property, as compared to when you sell a commercial property as an individual.

 Applying for a commercial property loan is easy – all you have to do is fill in our online loan application.
 Be sure to have your supporting documents – such as NRIC, NOA, bank and financial statements – handy.
+Also get an estimate of your monthly payments with our commercial property loan calculator.

 Was this information useful?